Hindu Mahasabha: Ideology

 Although the Hindu Mahasabha did not call for the exclusion of other religious communities from government, it identified India as a Hindu Rashtra ("Hindu Nation") and believed in the primacy of Hindu culture, religion, and heritage.
-The Hindu Mahasabha advocates that the other Dharmic religions (Sikhism, Jainism, and Buddhism) are identical to Hinduism in terms of teachings and cultural, national, and political identity.
+The Hindu Mahasabha was opposed to the Indian caste system and policies that endorsed untouchability, and used to organise all caste dinners in Nagpur and Kanpur.